tanyavash/E-learning-platform/README.md

 -Database: Used neon.tech database for storing user information, course details, and enrollment data.
 -Email INtegration: Integrated Nodemailer for handling email communications, including user registration & logging confirmation, update confirmation and course enrollment notifications.
-(*It was mentioned to use resend.com's email service but despite trying it various ways it was not being integrated)

 ## Security and Authentication